apache/mesos/docs/cni.md

 `network/cni` isolator has been designed with `recover` capabilities and hence restarting the Agent (and therefore the `network/cni` isolator) will not affect container orchestration.

+#### <a name="adding-modifying-deleting"></a>Adding/Deleting/Modifying CNI networks

+The `network/cni` isolator learns about all the CNI networks by reading the CNI configuration specified in `--network_cni_config_dir` .
+Hence, if the operator wants to add a CNI network, the corresponding configuration needs to be added to `--network_cni_config_dir`.

+While the `network/cni` isolator learns the CNI networks by reading the CNI configuration files in `--network_cni_config_dir`, it does not keep an in-memory copy of the CNI configurations.
+The `network/cni` isolator only stores a mapping of the CNI network names to the corresponding CNI configuration files.
+Whenever the `network/cni` isolator needs to attach a container to a CNI network it reads the corresponding configuration from the disk and invokes the appropriate plugin with the specified JSON configuration.
+Though the `network/cni` isolator does not keep an in-memory copy of the JSON configuration, it checkpoints the CNI configuration used to launch a container.
+Checkpointing the CNI configuration protects the resources, associated with the container, by freeing them correctly when the container is destroyed, even if the CNI configuration is deleted.

+The fact that the `network/cni` isolator always reads the CNI configurations from the disk allows the operator to dynamically add, modify and delete CNI configurations without the need to restart the agent.
+Whenever the operator adds a new CNI configuration, or modifies an existing CNI configuration, the agent will pick up this new CNI configuration when the next container is launched on that specific CNI network.
+Similarly when the operator deletes a CNI network the `network/cni` isolator will "unlearn" the CNI network (since it will have a reference to this CNI network when it started) in case a framework tries to launch a container on the deleted CNI network.

 #### <a name="attaching-containers-to-cni-networks"></a>Attaching containers to CNI networks